meteor-useraccounts/core/README.md

 });
 ```

 In this case only `private1` and `private2` routes are protected with sign-in access.
-Please note how the parameter `pause` is used inside `onBeforeAction` for route `private2` in order to achieve correct functioning (see [here](https://github.com/EventedMind/iron-router/blob/devel/DOCS.md#before-and-after-hooks)).
+Please note that `ensureSignedIn` is called through the `call` method passing `this` (the Router object) and `pause` as parameters inside `onBeforeAction` for route `private2` in order to achieve correct functioning (see [here](https://github.com/EventedMind/iron-router/blob/devel/DOCS.md#before-and-after-hooks)).

-possibly have a look at the iron-router [documentation](https://github.com/EventedMind/iron-router/blob/master/DOCS.md) for more details.
+possibly have a look at the iron-router [documentation](http://eventedmind.github.io/iron-router/) for more details.